-The overall school participation rate was calculated to be slightly more than 70 per cent.
-For thirteen and fourteen year olds the participation rate was 100 per cent, while for seventeen year olds the rate had fallen to around 50 per cent.
+The overall school participation rate was calculated at 70 per cent.
+For thirteen and fourteen year olds the participation rate was 100 per cent, while for seventeen year olds the rate had fallen to slightly more than 40 per cent.